jimmieego/reading-notes/CSS/Values-sizing.md

 The `keyword` can be:

 - `max-content`, `min-content`: intrinsic values that make an element as wide or as high as the largest (`max-content`) or smallest (`min-content`) item of content it contains.
+- `fit-content`: the element will expand to be just wide enough to contain its content, unless the maximum width of the element is reached, in which case, the content will wrap.